marieval/100DaysOfCode/README.md

 ### -- Days off - 23.6.-10.7.2019  (Mon-Wed) --

 ### Day 275 - 11.7.2019 (Thu)
-**Today´s Progress:** I learned about GatsbyJS and how to use it.
+**Today´s Progress:** I learned about _GatsbyJS_ and how to use it.
 I started a simple blog using GatsbyJS.

+### Day 276 - 12.7.2019 (Fri)
+**Today´s Progress:** I worked on the _GatsbyJS_ blog and tried to deploy it to _Netlify_ (deploying got stuck and doesn´t seem to work.
+I´ll try tomorrow.)
+I was excited about GatsbyJS (and have already ideas for what projects I will use it) and about how easy it is to deploy it to Netlify, but there is this problem with deployment...
+I hope that tomorrow it will work as supposed..